ddeutils/ddedocs/docs/index.md

     of trying to practice writing and reading.
     Please understand this problem and open your mind before continue this documents :face_holding_back_tears:

+This project will deliver all Practice and Knowledge of **Data Developer and Engineer** area.

 ## :material-arrow-down-right: Getting Started